Ranthonym/scheduler/README.md

 ### Stretch features

 This project implemented a stretch goal of deploying the API server on Heroku and the client on Netlify.
-CircleCI was used to setup a continous production pipleline.
+CircleCI was used to setup a continuous production pipleline.

 The workflow was as follows: local:master --> Github:master --> CircleCI:production --> Github:production --> Netlify